block-m3/aepp-sdk-net/README.md

 * All the code is async.
 But Sync extension methods exists for easy use.
 * Net Standard 2.0.
 Both .NET Core and .NET Framework are supported
-* You can use the FlatClient for porting, or the normal client which is fluent and easy to use.
+* You can use the FlatClient for porting (it maps all the Node/Compiler functions), or the normal client which is fluent and easy to use.
 * OracleService and AsyncOracleService provides a background service capable of running an oracle.
-* The Fluent Client auto serialize/deserialize inputs and outputs into .net objects.
+* The Fluent Client serialize/deserialize inputs and outputs into .net objects, so you dont have to worry about serializing or deserializing stuff from contracts or oracles.
+* Several other features, like automanaging of the nonce, Easy checking or waiting for transaction finish, combination functions like MeasureAndCall (Dry & Call), etc.

 # Examples